-CHAI has been working with the government in Mozambique since 2002 to improve services at health facilities around the country, beginning with treatment and diagnosis of HIV for children and the introduction of affordable pediatric antiretroviral medication.
-Central to our work, we have implemented innovations and leveraged public-private partnerships to transform health service delivery through mobile technology, improvements to the supply chain, and identifying cost efficiencies within the national health system.
+CHAI has been working with the government in Mozambique since 2002 to improve health services in the country, beginning with diagnosis and treatment for children living with HIV.
+Through innovative programs and by leveraging public-private partnerships we have helped transform health service delivery through mobile technology, improved supply chains, and identified cost efficiencies within the national health system.

-CHAI is supporting technologies to diagnose and link patients to treatment more quickly, including point-of-care testing.
+CHAI supports technologies, such as point-of-care testing, to diagnose and link patients to treatment more quickly.
 Today, over 90 percent of eligible children tested on a point-of-care device are initiated on treatment the same day.
-This innovative diagnosis is helping health facilities rapidly diagnose diseases such as HIV and cervical cancer and as well as life-threatening obstetric emergencies such as preeclampsia, the second largest cause of maternal death and stillbirths.
-We are also working with the government to develop an early warning system for disease outbreaks which will be live in all health facilities by 2020.
+This innovative program helps health facilities rapidly diagnose diseases such as HIV as well as life-threatening obstetric emergencies.
+We are also working with the government to develop and strengthen digital systems to improve disease surveillance, management, and response.

-To ensure quality vaccines are reaching children, we are helping the government to improve the cold chain system.
+To ensure quality vaccines are reaching children, we help the government improve cold chain systems.
 We are also working with the Ministry of Health and partners on a new and more effective control for malaria, with the goal of pre-elimination.